segmentio/segment-docs/src/engage/trait-activation/trait-enrichment.md

 3. Click **Save** and finish building your audience.

 > info ""
-> Traits selected for enrichment will be sent in the traits object in identify calls, and as properties in the properties object in track calls.
+> Segment sends traits you select for enrichment in the traits object in Identify calls, and as properties in the properties object in Track calls.

 ### Destination requirements